EmblemDevCo/javascript-interview-questions/README.md

 };
 ```

-## Create a makeCalculator function that that can be used to create several calculator objects with an add, subtract, divide, and multiply methods.
+## Create a makeCalculator function

+It can be used to create several calculator objects with an add, subtract, divide, and multiply methods.
 Add a print method to console log the running total at any time.

 ### Answer